Wortex17/Swashbucklers/Rulebook/Standard Trials & Tests.md

 ### `>`
 > Greater than

-Now weíre getting into boolean logic - cool huh?
+Now we‚Äôre getting into boolean logic - cool huh?
 Before and after this sign two numerical values will be placed.
-If the first one is higher/greater than the second, this term results as ìSuccessî.
-Otherwise as ìFailureî.
+If the first one is higher/greater than the second, this term results as ‚ÄúSuccess‚Äù.
+Otherwise as ‚ÄúFailure‚Äù.

 ### `>=`
 > Greater than or equal

-Same as before, but if both values are equal this term results as ìSuccessî.
+Same as before, but if both values are equal this term results as ‚ÄúSuccess‚Äù.

 ### `<`
 > Smaller than

-Now weíre getting into boolean logic - cool huh?
+Now we‚Äôre getting into boolean logic - cool huh?
 Before and after this sign two numerical values will be placed.
-If the first one is lower/smaller than the second, this term results as ìSuccessî.
-Otherwise as ìFailureî.
+If the first one is lower/smaller than the second, this term results as ‚ÄúSuccess‚Äù.
+Otherwise as ‚ÄúFailure‚Äù.

 ### `<=`
 > Smaller than or equal

-Same as before, but if both values are equal this term results as ìSuccessî.
+Same as before, but if both values are equal this term results as ‚ÄúSuccess‚Äù.

 ### `==`
 > Equal

 Before and after this sign two values will be placed.
-If they are equal, this term results as ìSuccessî.
-Otherwise as ìFailureî.
+If they are equal, this term results as ‚ÄúSuccess‚Äù.
+Otherwise as ‚ÄúFailure‚Äù.

 ### `!=`
 > Unequal

 Before and after this sign two values will be placed.
-If they are not equal, this term results as ìSuccessî.
-Otherwise as ìFailureî.
+If they are not equal, this term results as ‚ÄúSuccess‚Äù.
+Otherwise as ‚ÄúFailure‚Äù.

 ### `!()`
 > Inverse

 A boolean value will be placed inside these brackets.
-If it is a success this term results as ìFailureî.
-Otherwise as ìSuccessî.
+If it is a success this term results as ‚ÄúFailure‚Äù.
+Otherwise as ‚ÄúSuccess‚Äù.

 ---